-Barbara Rachko is an American contemporary artist and author who divides her time
+Barbara Rachko is an American contemporary Master Pastel Artist and author who divides her time

 between residences in New York City and Alexandria, VA.
 She is best known for her

 pastel-on-sandpaper paintings, her eBook, “From Pilot to Painter,” and her blog,

 Barbara has led an extraordinary, inspiring life.
 She learned to fly at the age of 25 and

 became a commercial pilot and Boeing-727 flight engineer before joining the Navy.

 As a Naval officer she spent many years working at the Pentagon and retired as a

 On 9/11 her husband, Dr. Bryan C. Jack, was tragically killed on the plane that hit the

 Barbara uses her large collection of Mexican and Guatemalan folk art – masks,